Homemade Corn Tortillas

 - ½ teaspoon salt

 - Mix the masa harina and salt together.
-Then slowly add the hot water and mix with a fork.
+Then slowly add the really warm water and mix with a fork.
 If it’s too dry, add a little more water.

 - When everything is mixed together, use your hands and form into a ball.
 It should be firm and springy, not dry and falling apart.